fukuchojokin/Computer-Graphics-and-Animation/readme.md

 - ## Use `Ctrl+Shift+B` to compile code.
     - ### Output will be put in `Home/build`
     - ### Open the exe files in `Home/build` to run the program

+`Note: Initialize graph only after taking in all the required values`